clebinho1408/novopapsistema/replit.md

 - `process_selected_steps` - Steps selected for each process
 - `process_selected_fees` - Fees selected for each process

+## User Roles and Permissions
+The system supports three levels of access:
+- **Administrator**: Full access to all features and pages
+- **Supervisor**: Read-only access to Passo a Passo and Profissionais pages (cannot create, edit, or delete)
+- **Collaborator**: Access only to Passo a Passo page (their own processes)

 ## Recent Changes (October 12, 2025)
 - ✅ Code import completed successfully
 - ✅ Applied all 16 database migrations to local D1 database